nhsuk/connecting-to-services/doc/adr/0011-add-google-sitelinks-searchbox-metadata.md

 ## Consequences

-Additional searches will come from Google rather than the Pharmacy Finder homepage.
+Some searches will originate from Google, reducing the number of searches originating from the Pharmacy Finder's search page.